-6.7.5.4.1 The elements of MEGCs used for the transport of UN 1013 carbon dioxide and UN 1070 nitrous oxide divided into groups of not more than 3 000 litres each isolated by a valve.
+6.7.5.4.1 The elements of MEGCs used for the transport of UN 1013 carbon dioxide and UN 1070 nitrous oxide shall be divided into groups of not more than 3 000 litres each isolated by a valve.
 Each group shall be fitted with one or more pressure relief devices.
-MEGCs for other gases shall be fitted with pressure relief devices as specified by the competent authority for the country of use.
+If so required by the competent authority of the country of use, MEGCs for other gases shall be fitted with pressure relief devices as specified by that competent authority.